Dynamics of the response of dark matter halo to galaxy evolution in IllustrisTNG: Characterizing Relaxation Response

 \subsection{Relaxation offset}

 In our previous work \cite{2023Velmani&Paranjape}, we found that the relaxation relation follows a locally linear relation.

 For a given halo sample, at each $r_f$, the relation between mass ratio and relaxation ratio across all the haloes is fitted by a linear curve to obtain the parameters $q_0(r_f)$ and $q_1(r_f)$.
-It was also found that the $q_0(r_f)$ is usually roughly uniform from the inner to the outer haloes.
-In this work, we have tested that this radial dependent linear model is a good description of the halo relaxation over their evolution history back to at least redshift $z=5$ in populations of all six halo masses considered and at halo centric distance from the virial radius to at least $5 \%$ of that radius.
-To characterize the halo-to-halo variation in the relaxation offset, we define the following relaxation quantity for each halo in the population.
+It was also found that $q_0(r_f)$ is usually roughly uniform from the inner to the outer haloes.
+In this work, we have tested that this radial-dependent linear model is a good description of the halo relaxation over their evolutionary history for all six halo masses considered.
+Akaike weights, estimated from the corrected Akaike Information Criterion (AICc) \cite{1974Akaike,1978Suguira}\cite[see][for a review]{2007Liddle}, show that the first-order polynomial is a better fit for the relaxation relations along the most-massive progenitor branch to redshift $z=5$ and at halo-centric distances ranging from the virial radius to at least $5\%$ of that radius.\footnote{At a given halo mass, redshift, and halo-centric distance, we group the haloes into bins of mass ratios ($M_i/M_f$) and then fit the mean $r_f/r_i$ as a function of $M_i/M_f$, weighted by the inverse error.
+This provides the AICc values and the Akaike weights that quantify the contribution of each model in the Bayesian average predictions.
+We find that the first-order polynomial dominates over the zeroth- and second-order polynomials across the halo-centric distances and redshifts considered for each of the halo masses.} To characterize the halo-to-halo variation in the relaxation offset, we define the following relaxation quantity for each halo in the population.

 This quantity $q_0 |_{h}(r_f)$ is usually uniform within each of the haloes; We primarily focus on its mean in this work, denoted simply as $q_0$ for that halo.
 We call this a relaxation offset parameter since it characterizes the amount of relaxation of dark matter shells that have no change in the total enclosed mass.
 In addition to this, we also study the mean $q_0(r)$ in the inner ($\sim 10\%~R_{\rm{vir}}$) and the outer ($\sim 50\%~R_{\rm{vir}}$) halo defined as $q_0^{\rm{in}} ~\& ~q_0^{\rm{out}}$ respectively.